 In our study of Acts chapter nine, we look at the miraculous transformation of a murderer into an apostle.
-This can help us to understand that God can use anyone and, in fact, wants to use everyone to fulfill His plan.
+This can help us to understand that God can use anyone and, in fact, wants to use everyone to fulfill his plan.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-The first thing we see from this passage is that, when someone persecutes you as a Christian, they are not persecuting you but Jesus.
-Notice in the first part of the passage, that Jesus asks Saul why he was persecuting Jesus not the individuals he was searching for.
+The first thing we see from this passage is that, when someone persecutes you as a Christian, they are not persecuting you but Yeshua Messiah.
+Notice in the first part of the passage, that Jesus asks Saul why he was persecuting him not the individuals he was searching for.
 We also see that God can step in and take care of the situation.
-It probably gets your attention when Jesus speaks and you lose your sight.
+It probably gets your attention when Yeshua speaks and you lose your sight.
 Another important thing is that some people can be right next to the working of God and see nothing.
 You see, the men with Saul heard a voice but saw nothing.
 There are many people today that are so near but yet so far from God and his working.

-Although he was afraid, Ananias was obedient and went to the house where Saul was staying.
+Although he was afraid, Ananias was obedient and went to the house where Paul was staying.
 Then, he calls the man who had been persecuting the church "brother".
 He explains that it is Jesus that has sent him and why he has come.
 Have you been in any situations where it was tough and scary to obey the Lord?
 If so, take comfort in the fact that God will take care of you.
 Remember this story of Ananias and the man that would become the apostle to those of us who were not Jews.

 When Ananias was obedient, God's plan was carried out.
 In this passage we see that the change in Saul/Paul was immediate.
 When he was touched by the power of Jesus, he was changed.
 The same pattern should be evident in our lives.
-When God touches your heart and you accept His grace and mercy, there should be an immediate change in your life.
-As we see in Saul's case, that change was then followed by an act of obedience (he was baptized).
+When God touches your heart and you accept his grace and mercy, there should be an immediate change in your life.
+As we see in Paul's case, that change was then followed by an act of obedience (he was baptized).
 We are all called to the same immediate obedience when God touches our lives.

 In this passage, we see another immediate change in the life of Saul/Paul.
 After accepting Christ, we are told here that he immediately began to preach the gospel of Jesus the Messiah.
 Once again, the same thing should apply to our lives.
 When you truly come to have a relationship with Jesus Christ, you will share (preach) that good news.